inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 one output gate.

-Modules that are connected to the inputs of a scheduler must implement the :cpp:`IPassiveQueue` C++ interface.
-Schedulers also implement :cpp:`IPassiveQueue`, so they can be cascaded to other schedulers, and can be used as the output module of :ned:`IOutputQueue`’s.
+Modules that are connected to the inputs of a scheduler must implement the :cpp:`IPacketQueue` C++ interface.
+Schedulers also implement :cpp:`IPacketQueue`, so they can be cascaded to other schedulers, and can be used as the output module of :ned:`IPacketQueue`’s.

 There are several possible scheduling discipline (first come/first served, priority, weighted fair, weighted round-robin, deadline-based,